mdonegan91/pizza-parlor/README.md

 ```
 Describe: Pizza()

-Test: It should return a Pizza object with for size, veggies, and proteins
+Test: It should return a Pizza object with for size, veggies, and proteins.
-Code:
-    let pizza = new Pizza("medium", "onions", ["pepperoni", "sausage"]);
+Code: let pizza = new Pizza("medium", "onions", ["pepperoni", "sausage"]);
     pizza;
 Expected Output: Pizza { size: "medium", veggies: "onions", protein: ["pepperoni", "sausage"] }